rachfop/takomo-docs/docs/organizations/getting-started.md

 tkm org create
 ```

 This command uses the credentials found from the current terminal session to create a new organization and make the AWS account bound to the credentials as the master account of the organization.
-It will also create `organization` directory and inside it a file named `organization.yml` containing minimum configuration needed to manage the organization.
+It will also create an **organization** directory, and inside it, a file named **organization.yml** containing the minimum configuration needed to manage the organization.

 After running the command, you will have the following file structure: